Skip to main content

 Since 1970, Earth Day has increased awareness of the planet we live on, and encouraged people to learn more about pollution, climate change, endangered species, and many other environmental issues.
 Earth Week takes place during the week around Earth Day.

-The NISE Network has compiled a selection of resources to help you plan your Earth Day celebration wherever your learners are.
+The NISE Network has compiled a selection of resources to help you plan your Earth Day celebration.

 Earth western hemisphere courtesy NASA credit NASA Earth Observatory Joshua Stevens NOAA National Environmental Satellite Data and Information Service Caption Kathryn Hansen